trinodb/trino/docs/src/main/sphinx/installation/try-it.rst

 Call Trino from terminal
 -------------------------

-Using the Trino Interactive CLI isn't required.
+Using the Trino CLI isn't required.
 You can call Trino directly from your terminal session.
 Let's look at a few examples.